oppia/oppia-android/Oppia-Android-Testing.md

    **Example:**
 `onView(withId(R.id.walkthrough_welcome_next_button)).perform(scrollTo(), click())`

-2. Sometimes test is rejected on small screen devices.
+2. Sometimes the test is rejected on small screen devices.
 Use Robolectric `qualifiers` property that sets up the Android simulation environment with a corresponding configuration.
 The system’s Configuration, Display and DisplayMetrics objects will all reflect the specified configuration, the locale will be set, and appropriate resources will be selected.

    Apply the `@Config(qualifiers = "port-xxhdpi")` annotation to your test package/class/method [reference](http://robolectric.org/device-configuration/).